A 30 minute project: Boodles chain and knot hanging plant pot holder

-I decided that it might be nice to make one with a combination of knots and crochet.
-I wanted to keep it simple, macramé needs to be seen to be taught and is not easy to explain on a flat page.
+It is delightful that the trend is back, Macrame in some form or other can be found in many trendy interior shops these days.
+I decided to to make one with a combination of knots and crochet and keep it simple, Macramé needs to be seen to be taught in detail, lots of knots.
+Not easy to explain on the written page.

 A large crochet hook is best, I used a size 9 mm.
 Beads are optional but nice.
 The ring as an old wooden curtain ring, plastic is fine too.
 Boodles yarn (from hobbycraft and available online) is chunky and stretchy, perfect for this project.
 A tapestry needle is handy too for threading the beads if used.